 - Let the dough rest and rise in a warm place for 1 hour.
 The dough will double in size.

 - Turn out the dough onto a cutting board or clean countertop.
 Roll out the dough into a rectangular shape, about 1 inch in thickness.
 Use a 2-inch diameter glass to cut out circles in the dough.

 - Add up the scraps of dough and free-form balls of dough.
 Add your choice of jam to the middle, and close them up, like dumplings.

 - Let the dough rest for another 10 minutes.

 - In the meantime, add 2-3 inches of oil to a large, thick-walled pot and heat over medium heat.
 Use a candy thermometer to measure 350*, or add a small drop of water to the oil.
 If it bursts (be careful of splatters.
 Don’t get burned!), the oil is hot enough.

 - Add the dough one piece at a time to the oil, and fry 2-3 at a time.

-- Fry on one side for 3 minutes, then use a spoon to flip and fry on teh other side for another 3 minutes.
+- Fry on one side for 3 minutes, then use a spoon to flip and fry on the other side for another 3 minutes.

-- Use a slotted spoon to fish out the doughnuts and place on a paper-towel lined plate to cool.
+- Use a slotted spoon to fish out the doughnuts and place them on a paper-towel-lined plate to cool.